clk-project/clk/README.md

 Do you remember how `git` stores configuration globally with `~/.gitconfig` and locally with `./.git/config`? `clk` does the same.
-One of the power of `click-project` lies in the fact your configuration can be stored in several places, the local one having the precedence over the global one.
+One of the power of `clk` lies in the fact your configuration can be stored in several places, the local one having the precedence over the global one.
 The location storing local setting is what we call a project (hence the name).